Ecotourism and Sustainable Air Travel

 Sustainable Aviation Fuels (SAFs)

-SAFs are another key development in the industry.
-SAFs are derived from renewable sources such as biofuels and can significantly reduce the carbon footprint of flights.
-Many air companies are already using SAFs on selected routes (usually mixed with traditional fossil fuels though).
-United, American Airlines, JetBlue, KLM-Air France, Lufthansa and even low-cost carrier Ryanair are among the companies that use the most SAFs, with plans to expand their usage in the next 4-5 years.
+Many air companies are already using SAFs on some of their routes (usually mixed with jet fuels though).
+United, American Airlines, JetBlue, KLM-Air France, Lufthansa and even low-cost carrier Ryanair are among the companies that use the most SAFs, and all of them plan to use them even more in the next 4-5 years.

 Sustainability at the airports around the world

-Another American airport, Boston Logan is also a leader in using alternative energy sources: wind turbines, materials that reflect excess heat from the terminal building were used for the floor and roof, and low-flow water fixtures are the main ecological features of the Massachusetts major air hub.
+Another American air hub, Boston Logan, is a leader in using alternative energy sources.
+Wind turbines, materials that reflect excess heat from the terminal building were used for the floor and roof, and low-flow water fixtures are the main ecological features of the Massachusetts major airport.

-Rome Fiumicino Airport‘s management for example is dedicated to recycling all of its waste and is building a huge compost site which will be used for the food waste from the airport’s restaurants.
+Rome Fiumicino Airport for example is dedicated to recycling its waste and is building a huge compost site which will be used for the food waste from the airport’s restaurants.
 The Italians have also pledged to become completely plastic-free in the next few years.

 There are many other good examples for “green” airports around the world: